agestaun/meteor/README.md

 Uses Reanimated to make animations.
 Another option would be react-spring, but I am not very familiar.
 It could also use the animation module provided by React Native.

 ### Testing
-Uses jest.
-However, in my opinion Vitest is a better option, because it's really fast.
+Uses Jest.
+However, in my opinion Vitest is a better option, because it's really fast and fully compatible with Jest.
 On the other hand, it takes time to be configured, and this project was already very time-consuming.

 ### Others
 I don't rely too much on comments as I believe that well-named functions, variables, and other elements in code make them redundant.
 A good code is the one that doesn't require the use of comments.